bonny/WordPress-Simple-History/readme.txt

 = 2.1x (April 2016) =

+- Added Ssupport for plugin [Duplicate Post](https://wordpress.org/plugins/duplicate-post/).
+  Now when a user clones a post or page you will se this in the history log, with links to both the original post and the new copy.
 - Removed log level info from title in RSS feed
 - Make date dropdown less "jumpy" when loading page (due to select element switching to Select2)
 - Only add filters for plugin Limit Login Attempts if plugin is active.
 This fixes problem with Limit Login Attempts Reloaded and possibly other forks of the plugin.